 Ransome went onto argue that he was under orders to provide pro-Bolshevik reports: "As for my attitude towards (the Bolsheviks), please remember that you yourself suppressed a telegram I wrote on the grounds that its criticism of them would have put an end to my good relations with them and so have prevented my further usefulness.
 Altogether, it will be very much too much of a good thing if, after having worked as I have, and been as useful as I possibly could, I am now to be attacked in such a way that I cannot defend myself except by a highly undesirable exposition (to persons who have no right to know) of what, though not officially secret service work (because I was unpaid) amounted to the same thing."
 Lockhart contacted Bottomley and the article never appeared.

 In March 1919 Ransome arrived back in London.
 On 4th April he was arrested by the police under the terms of the Defence of the Realm Act.
 Ransome was interviewed by Sir Basil Thomson, Deputy Commissioner of the Metropolitan Police.
 Ransome later recalled: "I was shown into Sir Basil Thomson's room and asked to sit down in the famous chair where so many criminals had sat before me."
 After being interviewed by Thompson he was released.
-Thompson told William Cavendish Bentinck that he was "satisfied that he is not a Bolshevik in the sense" Morgan Philips Price is.
+Thompson told William Cavendish Bentinck that he was "satisfied that he is not a Bolshevik in the sense" that other journalists such as Morgan Philips Price.